mui/material-ui/docs/data/joy/components/table/table.md

 # Table

-<p class="description">Tables display sets of data.
-They can be fully customized.</p>
+<p class="description">Tables display sets of data organized in rows and columns.</p>

 ## Introduction

-Joy UI Table lets you use plain HTML structure and turn it into a nice looking table.
-It has robust configuration that covers all of the basic needs for any projects.
+The Joy UI Table component lets you use plain HTML structure to assemble a table in JSX.

 {{"demo": "TableUsage.js", "hideToolbar": true, "bg": "gradient"}}